SuperMemo

 SuperMemo (from "Super Memory") is a learning method and software package developed by SuperMemo World and SuperMemo R&D with Piotr Woźniak in Poland from 1985 to the present.
 It is based on research into long-term memory, and is a practical application of the spaced repetition learning method that has been proposed for efficient instruction by a number of psychologists as early as in the 1930s.

-The method is available as a computer program for Windows, Windows CE, Windows Mobile, (Pocket PC), Palm OS (PalmPilot), etc. Course software by the same company (SuperMemo World) can also be used in a web browser or even without a computer.
+The method is available as a computer program for Windows, Windows CE, Windows Mobile (Pocket PC), Palm OS (PalmPilot), etc. Course software by the same company (SuperMemo World) can also be used in a web browser or even without a computer.

-The desktop version of SuperMemo (since v.
-2002) supports incremental reading, as well as traditional creation of question and answer flashcards.
+The desktop version of SuperMemo started as a flashcard software (SuperMemo 1.0 (1987)).
+It has supported incremental reading since SuperMemo 10 (2000).

 Software implementation

 The SuperMemo program stores a database of questions and answers constructed by the user.
 When reviewing information saved in the database, the program uses the SuperMemo algorithm to decide what questions to show the user.
-The user then answers the question and rates their relative ease of recall - with grades of 1 to 5 (1 is the hardest, 5 is the easiest) - and their rating is used to calculate how soon they should be shown the question again.
+The user then answers the question and rates their relative ease of recall - with grades of 0 to 5 (0 is the hardest, 5 is the easiest) - and their rating is used to calculate how soon they should be shown the question again.
 While the exact algorithm varies with the version of SuperMemo, in general, items that are harder to remember show up more frequently.

 Besides simple text questions and answers, the latest version of SuperMemo supports images, video, and HTML questions and answers.